yeshenpy/Awesome-Evolutionary-Reinforcement-Learning/README.md

 **This repository is under construction ...**

+**17 February**: I am in the process of filling in the related methods and codes according to the survey.

 **23 January 2024**: Our survey paper has been updated on arXiv.
 Arxiv: **[Bridging Evolutionary Algorithms and Reinforcement Learning: A Comprehensive Survey](http://arxiv.org/abs/2401.11963)**  **This survey is now categorized to better align with the conventions of researchers in different fields, providing a quicker and more accessible introduction for researchers.**

 **20 January 2024**: I am updating the survey on this topic and will fully update the site when the survey is updated.